-- But we renounced the hidden things of shame; not walking in craftiness nor deceitfully corrupting(21)“deceitfully corrupting” is one word in Greek.
-It properly refers to using deceptive bait to ensnare, like concealing a fishhook with a worm, and the resulting corruption that results from being ensnared. the word of God, but by manifestation of truth are commending ourselves to every conscience of men in the sight of God.
+- But we renounced the hidden things of shame; not walking in craftiness nor deceitfully corrupting1“deceitfully corrupting” is one word in Greek.
+It properly refers to using deceptive bait to ensnare, like concealing a fishhook with a worm, and the resulting corruption that results from being ensnared. the word of God, but by the manifestation of the truth are commending ourselves to every conscience of men in the sight of God.

 - For we don’t preach about ourselves, but about the Anointed Lord Jesus.
 But we ourselves are your slaves for the sake of Jesus.